cusp-london/cusp-london.github.io/research.md

 These activities are underpinned by a commitment to transparency and openness with respect to how we develop and document analytical pipelines and results from end-to-end.

 ### Latest Research Collaborations

+**Professor Mark Kleinman Chaired King's Experts Series: Cities of the Future on 26 Jan.
+2021**

+See more of the event recording from [HERE](https://www.youtube.com/watch?v=xa9BQfbdbek)

 **CUSP London Data Dive Output published on GeoConnexion Februray Issue**

 Covid and Crime in The Capital by Yijing Li